DarshanDeshpande/research-paper-implementations/README.md

 ## Installation

-This project is built with Python 3 for the latest Tensorflow and JAX/Flax versions.
+This project is built with Python 3 for the latest Tensorflow version.

 ```sh
 git clone https://github.com/DarshanDeshpande/research-paper-implementations.git